meranti-web3/ssi-sbt/README.md

 ## Deploy

-This repository is automatically deploy when new changes are pushed to the `main` branch.
+This repository is automatically deployed when new changes are pushed to the `main` branch.

 If you need to deploy this yourself, simply `npm run build` then `npm run start` the `./dist/index.js` file on your node.js server.
 The main file is just an `express` server.